LLClasen/Cars-Data-Set/README.md

 - PyCharm integrated development environment

 ## Snippet
-The below chart gives an example of one of the analytical steps used to explore this data.<br/>
+The below chart gives an example of one of the analytical visualizations used to explore this data.<br/>
 <br/>
 <img src="https://i.imgur.com/DB4Ev96.png" title="Cars">